-In creating innovation, Astellas is working to create innovative medicines and medical solutions in disease areas with low treatment satisfaction and to deliver them to patients around the world.
-Moreover, Astellas has been conducting collaborative research with partners aimed at creating drugs for the treatment of tuberculosis, malaria, and neglected tropical diseases (leishmaniasis and Chagas disease) and developing the rice-based oral vaccine MucoRice against infectious diseases such as cholera and enterotoxigenic Escherichia coli (E. coli).
-Astellas is also working closely with partners to develop a pediatric formulation of praziquantel tablets for the treatment of schistosomiasis.
+In creating innovation, Astellas is working to create innovative medicines and medical solutions in disease areas with low treatment satisfaction and delivering them to patients around the world.
+Moreover, Astellas has been conducting collaborative research with partners for the purpose of creating lead compounds for tuberculosis, malaria, and neglected tropical diseases (Leishmaniasis and Chagas disease).
+Also Astellas has been working to develop a pediatric formulation of praziquantel tablets for the treatment of schistosomiasis with the consortium members.

 To help enhance availability, we have established programs to assist patients facing severe financial constraints with the cost of pharmaceutical products.
 We also support patients by not filing or enforcing patents in countries facing significant economic challenges.

 As part of strengthening healthcare systems and improving health literacy, Astellas has participated in the Access Accelerated global partnership.
 This initiative aims to contribute to achieving the SDG of reducing premature mortality from non-communicable diseases by one-third by 2030.